Great to be back with you, Rush Limbaugh, America's real anchor man with talent on loan from a god.

 In other words, they think there might be a way of winning the war if we leave.

-Then the experts say we're kind of we're kind of screwed because they're got we got problems if we stay, and we got problems if we leave.
+Then the experts say we're kind of screwed because we got problems if we stay, and we got problems if we leave.

-And we can't leave because that's not gonna stop the jihadists.
+And we can't leave because that's not going to stop the jihadists.

 As though this is some new revelation that nobody's ever thought of before.